Quantcast

 Rubies in Jewelry

-• With a 9.0 Mohs Hardness rating, ruby gems trail only diamonds on the list of hardest naturally occurring gems.
+• With a 9.0 Mohs Hardness rating, ruby gems trail only diamonds on the list of the hardest naturally occurring gems.

-• Rubies have long been used in jewelry—rings, earrings, necklaces, bracelets.
+• Rubies have long been used in jewelry—rings, earrings, necklaces, and bracelets.
 On some occasions, rubies can display a star effect due to inclusions.

 • To prevent scratching, store jewelry in a soft cloth or padded container.